WebOrigami/docs/content/index.md

 ---
 title: Web Origami
-subtitle: A way of making sites where you can understand how they're made
+subtitle: Complements HTML and CSS so you can make an expressive site you understand
 icon: bird.svg
 area: "home"
 fileName: index.html